Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Methods

 \subsection{Ionized gas}

 The resulting continuum-subtracted data cube is fitted on a spaxel-by-spaxel basis using the Python library lmfit \citep{Newville2014}.
-Lmfit provides non-linear optimisation and is built on the Levenberg-Marquardt algorithm.
+Lmfit provides non-linear optimisation and is built on the Levenberg-Marquardt algorithm \mbox{\citep{Levenberg1944, Marquardt1963}}.
 We fit the same emission lines as in the simultaneous fitting with one or two Gaussian components.
-For Seyfert 1 galaxies, we allow a third, very broad component for the Balmer lines to account for emission from the AGN broad line region (BLR).
+For Seyfert 1 galaxies (two in our sample: IRAS 00509+1225 and IRAS 23389+0300), we allow a third, very broad component for the Balmer lines to account for emission from the AGN broad line region (BLR).
+However, the deblending of the very broad component (from the BLR) and the outflow component results in significant uncertainties in the characterization of the latter.
+Thus, we have decided to discard the information obtained from the outflow of these two Seyfert 1 galaxies.
+For galaxies with just two components, the width ($\sigma$) of the narrow component has to be smaller than 200~km~s$^{-1}$ and the broad component has to have a width of at least 125~km~s$^{-1}$ and has to be larger than the narrow component.
 For each component (narrow, broad and very broad if needed), we tie velocity centroid and dispersion, while the amplitudes are allowed to vary freely.
 Exceptions are the amplitudes of [OIII]$\lambda \lambda$4959,5007; [OI]$\lambda \lambda$6300,6366; and [NII]$\lambda \lambda$6548,6584, for which the ratio of the doublets is given by the Einstein coefficients.
 The ratio of the two emission lines of the [SII] doublet is allowed to vary between 0.44 and 1.5 \citep{Osterbrock2006}.
 For each spaxel we employ the reduced $\chi^2$ \citep{Andrae2010}, $\chi^2_{\rm red}$, to determine whether a model with one, two or three components is preferred.
 We then select the model with the lowest $\chi_{\rm red}^{2}$ value.
 If based on the $\chi^2_{\rm red}$ metric, we find two or more components, we classify the broad component as a signature of an ionized outflow only if it is kinematically clearly distinct from the narrow component.
-In addition, we require the broad component be strong enough to appear in the integrated spectrum.
+In addition, we require the broad component to be strong enough to appear in the integrated spectrum.
+For some of the galaxies in our sample additional higher spectral resolution and higher sensitivity data were obtained with X-shooter (programmes 0103.B-0478(A) and 097.B-0918(A)).
+This data confirms the decomposition of the various components, although limited to the central region (an extensive description of the X-shooter data will be part of a separate paper).
 Finally, to get the intrinsic fluxes for all emission lines, we use the Balmer decrement and we apply a \cite{Calzetti2000} attenuation curve for a galactic diffuse ISM ($R_{\rm V}$ = 4.05) to correct for dust reddening.
-This should account for the mixing between dust and emitting regions in star forming galaxies.
+This should account for the mixing between dust and gas emitting regions in star forming galaxies.